A lake is an inland standing body of water.

 Drier climates often have saltier lakes, due to high evaporation rates that leave behind larger concentrations of salt.
 While water in freshwater lakes tends to flow somewhere else, when lakes are the terminus of rivers, they are saline and called “endorheic” or “inland seas.”
 Endorheic lakes are technically defined as lakes with salt concentrations exceeding 5,000 parts per million and such formations are present on every continent.

 The most famous endorheic lake in California is Mono Lake.
 The 343-square mile Salton Sea in Riverside and Imperial counties was formed between 1905 and 1907 when the Colorado River broke through a levee.
-Situated below sea level, the Sea is becoming increasingly saline and is expected to reach 60,000 parts per million salinity by 2018 (seawater is 35,000 parts per million).
+Situated 237 feet below sea level, the Salton Sea is becoming increasingly saline (about 60 parts per thousand) as it recedes.
+By comparison, seawater is 35 parts per thousand.